jurgen-kluft/go-home/docs/SMARTHOME-DEVICES.md

   - Should have touch display so that we can control it easily.
 - A local server that can receive data from all the sensors over WiFi
   - Sensors that can measure air quality, presence, bed presence, door/window status, etc.
-  - Server will also send a time-sync packet every hour.
+  - Server will also send a UDP time-sync packet N seconds.

+# Environment (Air Quality, Temperature, Humidity, Pressure, CO2, Luminosity)

+These are 220V/USB-C powered.

+- Temperature
+- Humidity
+- Pressure
+- CO2
+- Luminosity

 ## Air Quality Elite